Pristene diving on the south end of Eleuthera

 Christmas Tree wall and Pinnacle

-The Christmas Tree dive site is our most popular site and is known for the opportunity to see reef sharks, with an occasional bull and black tip shark along with large grouper, jacks, lobster and spider crabs, and oh yea throw in a spotted moray eel now and again.
+The Shark City dive site is our most popular site and is known for the opportunity to see reef sharks, with an occasional bull and black tip shark along with large grouper, jacks, lobster and spider crabs, and oh yea throw in a spotted moray eel or a large loggerhead turtle now and again.

 The first dive is a wall dive, max depth of 100', and out over the wall it is just deep blue looking down with no bottom.
-The second dive is the Christmas Tree pinnacle, with a top of reef around 15' and a sea floor around 50'.
-The Christmas Tree gets its name from all the Christmas Tree worms on the coral formations, which come in a multitude of colors.
+The second dive is the pinnacle, with a top of reef around 15' and a sea floor around 50'.
+Once called the Christmas Tree, it got its name from all the Christmas Tree worms on the coral formations, which come in a multitude of colors.

 Rich's Canyon and Blackbeard's Treasure Hole.